Optimize images for Core Web Vitals

 One of the most common problems with the LCP is sending a full sized desktop 'hero image' of 1920x1200px to a mobile device that renders the image at about 360x225.
 This means the image is about 28 times larger than it should be (sure, you could send images at a higher DPI, then the full size image would be 7 times larger!)!

 That is where responsive images come in!
 Responsive images send a different version of an image to different viewports.
-This means we can send a small image to a mobile browser, a slightly larger image to a tablet and a full sized image to a Desktop to make sure no unneeded bytes are send!
+This means we can send a small image to a mobile browser, a slightly larger image to a tablet and a full sized image to a desktop to make sure no unneeded bytes are sent!

 Image Compression

-Image compression let's you reduce file size of an image while preserving most of itś its visual quality.
+Image compression lets you reduce the file size of an image while preserving most of its visual quality.
 It involves various techniques that eliminate redundant or irrelevant data.
-Most modern CMS systems apply image compression when images are upload to the library.
+Most modern CMS systems apply image compression when images are uploaded to the library.
 However if you bypass the library or use your own custom solution always check that images have the right compression level!

 Images are often one of the largest resources on a webpage, and they can significantly slow down the loading speed of a page if they are not optimized.
-Newer and faster image containers, such as the WebP and AVIF formats, can help reduce the file size of images without sacrificing their quality.
-This means that they can be loaded more quickly, which can improve the loading speed of the page.
+Modern image formats like WebP and AVIF offer significantly better compression than JPEG while maintaining the same visual quality.

 Images that change size while they are loading will cause a layout shift.
 It is as simple as that.
-There are 3 main reasons why images cause a layout shift (there are a lot more actually but these 3 are the most common ones)
+There are 3 main reasons why images cause a layout shift (there are more, but these 3 are the most common ones):

 1. Missing image dimensions